maxdemarzi/neography/README.md

 ### REST API

-Neography supports the creation and retrieval of nodes and relationships through the Neo4j interface.
+Neography supports the creation and retrieval of nodes and relationships through the Neo4j REST interface.
 It supports indexes, Gremlin scripts, Cypher queries and batch operations.

 Some of this functionality is shown here, but all of it is explained in the following Wiki pages: